I am an active trader on a daily basis. I am focused on low gen tapes

-am focused on raw tapes, however, from time to time I am also selling
+especially, however, from time to time I am also collecting manufactured

-manufactured CDs from my personal collection.
-If you're interested,
+CDs from some bootleg labels.
+If you're interested, please email

-take a note that I do not sell bootlegs commercially and I do not know
+take a note that I do not sell bootlegs commercially!

 Speaking about trading, as said before, I am mainly interested in low

 gen tapes.
 Since trading means free, legal exchange of fan-made concert

 tapes, radio or TV broadcasts and material that was never - and will